 Top variety: ‘New Red Intermediate’

-How to grow: Medwyn grows carrots in 45-gallon drums filled with sand.
+Medwyn’s growing tip: Grow carrots in containers filled with sand, with holes filled with compost.
 Alternatively, make beds of damp sand 60cm deep, then twist out 40cm deep cores.
 7.5cm in diameter.
 Fill each hole with compost and sow three seeds on top, thinning to the strongest.
 Cover with insect-proof mesh to keep out carrot fly.

 What judges want: Uniform size, firm texture, even colouring, blemish-free with a bright green calyx